HCL-TECH-SOFTWARE/dx-compose-doc/docs/deploy_dx/install/kubernetes_deployment/preparation/optional_tasks/optional_labels_annotations.md

 # Configure Labels and Annotations

-This section documents the configuration of labels and annotations for different DX resources.
+This section documents the configuration of labels and annotations for different DX Compose resources.

 ## Annotations